Huawei/containerops/README.md

 ### ContainerOps VS. Jenkins

 1. Jenkins servers become snowflakes.
-Maintain a DevOps workflow need past shell script into the textboxes of UI, upload and install multiple plugins, install dependencies in the slaves.The ContainerOps cloud clearly defines the DevOps workflow drawing and dragging.
-It uses the component endpoint URL and doesn't need to download and install.
-All dependencies already include in the component, doesn't need install.
+Maintaining a DevOps workflow needs pasting shell script into the textboxes of UI, uploading and installing multiple plugins and dependencies in the slaves.
+The ContainerOps could clearly define the DevOps workflow by drawing and dragging through a GUI IDE.
+It uses the component endpoint URLs and doesn't need to download and install.
+All dependencies are already self-contained in the component.

-2. Jenkins has no first class support for pipelines, and Jenkins 2.0 tries to address this by promoting a Pipeline plugins.
+2. Jenkins has no first class support for pipelines, and Jenkins 2.0 tries to address this by introducing a Pipeline plugins.
 However, it misses the point of DevOps.
-There are many tools and services throughout the whole DevOps process and each with the pipeline of their own.
-A pipeline does not resolve the split DevOps tools chain and difficult to pass the context in the whole workflow.
-These are the problems the ContainerOps want to resolve.
+There are many tools and services throughout the whole Jenkins process and each has its own pipeline.
+With the cloud native app becomes more and more sophiscated, this increasing complexity makes tools to be isolated in the chain and finding a good way to pass context in the whole workflow becomes critical.
+These are the problems ContainerOps wants to resolve.

-3. Plugins accomplish everything you care about in Jenkins.
-The ContainerOps aims never to have plugins instead of with component.
-The component already has dependencies.
-The resources of running a component handle by ContainerOps engine through the Kubernetes.
+3. Plugins accomplish everything you care about in Jenkins, and plugin has dependencies on the environment.
+The ContainerOps use container-encapsulated components instead of plugins, and all dependencies have been self contained in the component.
+The resources of running a component is handle by the ContainerOps engine through Kubernetes.

 ## Certificate of Origin